 Figure 1b shows the corresponding (experience) adjusted earnings differentials.
-For most educational categories, controlling for differences in potential experience has important consequences for the pattern of education differentials.
+For most educational categories controlling for differences in potential experience has important consequences for the pattern of education differentials.
 The principal exception is that of university BA graduates, for whom adjusting for experience has little impact on the return to university education.
-As was the case for the raw wage gap, the return to a university BA increases from 32 percent to 40 percent over the sample period.
+As was the case for the raw wage gap, the return to a university BA increases from 32% to 40% over the sample period.
 Controlling for experience has a large impact on the estimated returns to other educational programs.
-The adjusted earnings gap between workers with university postgraduate and high school education is smaller than the unadjusted differential-in the 40 percent to 50 percent rather than 50 percent to 60 percent range.
-An even more dramatic decline is evident for the PS-HS earnings differential-the estimated return to a post-secondary diploma falls by close to one half once we control for work experience.
+The adjusted earnings gap between workers with university post graduate and high school education is smaller than the unadjusted differential - in the 40% to 50% range rather than 50% to 60%.
+An even more dramatic decline is evident for the PS - HS earnings differential - the estimated return to a postsecondary diploma falls by close to one-half once we control for work experience.
 Finally, the earnings differential between high school graduates and high school dropouts becomes much larger when we adjust for differences in work experience between these two groups.
 The adjusted differentials make clear that there was a substantial economic return to completing high school throughout the 25-year period.